-In August 2017, we welcomed Monica Fletcher, the newest addition to our GME team.
+In August 2017, we welcomed Monica, the newest addition to our GME team.
 She brings an extraordinary breadth of experience in healthcare systems, research, policy and practical care.
 Her 30-year career in respiratory began in nursing and she has led numerous projects at a national and international level, including the WHO, the European Respiratory Society, the European Lung Foundation and the American Thoracic Society.

 She is, by her own admission, a natural networker, a trait that makes her perfectly placed for her new role.